pqrkchqps/diehard-dot-fund-school/facilitators_guide/preparation.md

 ### On Loomio

-* Inviting people into a new digital space specifically for decision-making is powerful - there’s a ‘threshold crossing’ experience making it as distinct from other online spaces (which might be for socialising or other functions).
+* Inviting people into a new digital space specifically for decision-making is powerful - there’s a “threshold crossing” experience making it as distinct from other online spaces (which might be for socialising or other functions).
 * [Customising your group photo](https://loomio.gitbooks.io/manual/content/en/coordinating_your_group.html) is a prime opportunity to craft the feeling of the space.
-* The group description is a main piece of ‘furniture’ on the group page, and [you can customise it](http://blog.loomio.org/2016/04/23/organise/) to suit.
+* The group description is a main piece of “furniture” on the group page, and [you can customise it](http://blog.loomio.org/2016/04/23/organise/) to suit.

 ## Supplies, Tools, Materials